This Apple and Sausage Stuffing Recipe is just about the furthest thing from basic boxed stuffing mix!

 Fresh is definitely best here, but I have a note below the recipe if you wish to use dried.

-How do I Prevent Soggy Stuffing?
+How to Prevent Soggy Stuffing

 Going through the extra step of toasting the cubed bread to dry them out further is one of the best things you can do for stuffing.
 It’ll help ensure the perfect texture: not too soggy, not too rubbery, with crisp bits on top and at the edges.
 Be sure not to underbake the stuffing, which can also create a soggy texture.